-Often revered to as the "queen of spices", Elettaria cardamomum is called elaichi in India or in Sanskrit goes by the name elā (एला) and was one of the popular commodities exchanged along historic spice trade routes.
-It is widely utilized in East Indian and Middle Eastern cuisine and is a famed ingredient in garam masala, chai tea and many curry powder recipes.
+Often referred to as the "queen of spices", Elettaria cardamomum is called elaichi in India or in Sanskrit goes by the name elā (एला) and was one of the popular commodities exchanged along historic spice trade routes.
+It is widely utilized in East Indian and Middle Eastern cuisine and is a famed ingredient in garam masala, chai tea, and many curry powder recipes.

 The pods themselves are the fruit of the flower and have a tasteless thin yellow-green outer skin.
 Within the pods are an average of 20 small dark seeds.
 This is where all the flavor is concentrated.

-The powdered spice can be created from both the whole ground pods or the pod skin can be easily broken to extract the black seeds which can also be powdered.
+The powdered spice can be created from both the whole ground pods or the pod skin can be easily broken to extract the dark-brown seeds which can also be powdered.

 The highest quality cardamom powder is made by freshly grinding or crushing the pods or seeds, rather than using a pre-ground powder that has lost a good portion of its potent flavor and medicinal qualities.

-It is therefore more common for whole cardamom pods to be stored for such purposes to retain freshness.
+It is, therefore, more common for whole cardamom pods to be stored for such purposes to retain freshness.
 Sometimes whole seeds, usually called decorticated or hulled cardamom, are available from some suppliers and the next best option to the whole pods.
-If you do happen purchase straight cardamom powder, it is most likely derived from the ground seeds not the green pods.
+If you do happen to enjoy the convenience of straight cardamom powder, most powders are derived from the ground seeds, not the green pods.

 Cardamom, by weight, is the third most valuable and expensive spice after saffron and vanilla.
 One of the reasons for this is because cardamom requires timely hand-harvesting when three-quarters ripe.